 Should I see a pharmacist or my doctor about treatment for vaginal thrush?

 If you've had vaginal thrush diagnosed in the past and you know the symptoms, you can buy antifungal treatment from a pharmacist.

+Sometimes symptoms of vaginal thrush may be due to another condition.
 See your doctor if you have symptoms of vaginal thrush and you:

 - are under 16 years or over 60 years old

 - are pregnant